+'''

 ccsd

+bccd rohf

 mp3

 mp4

 ccsd(t)

-bccd(t)
+bccd(t) rohf

-rohf-bccd(t)

 shift 0.0

 core can/res/bru

 no_sc

+'''

 The options mp3, mp4, and ccsd request, respectively, MP3, MP4 and CCSD calculations.
 The option ccsd(t) request a CCSD calculation with the perturbative triples correction, CCSD(T), and as a side result also the CCSD[T] energy will be printed.
 The option bccd requests a BCCD calculation, which is UBCCD for open-shell systems by default.
-The option rohf-bccd requests a ROHF-BCCD calculation, where the alpha and beta Brueckner orbitals are restricted to be the same for the doubly occupied orbitals of an ROHF open shell initial reference state.
+The sub-option rohf for BCCD or BCCD(T) requests a ROHF-BCCD calculation, where the alpha and beta Brueckner orbitals are restricted to be the same for the doubly occupied orbitals of an ROHF open shell initial reference state.